command-line-interface-pages/site.github.io/content/goals.md

 - write Bash-based parser to quickly parse pages
 - use it in render and some converters

+As a sidenote we don't consider any PRs related to v3 syntax for now.

 [syntax]: https://github.com/command-line-interface-pages/syntax/blob/main/base.md

 ## [CLI pages][cli-pages] :books: